boshtannik/embedded-nano-mesh/README.md

 - device 2 - 240 ms,
 - device 3 - 250 ms,
-this will reduce chance of the network to sychronize, which will lead to packet collisions.
+this will reduce chance of the network to sychronize, and shall make less packet collisions.
 You can play with this values in order to reduce the chance of packet collisions.

 ### Note: The higher count of nodes in the network leads to the more network stability.
 In the stable networks - there is less need to use `transaction` or `ping_pong` sending, unless, you send something very important.